nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a client to the list of clients.

-This command is case-sensitive for the parameter NAME.

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS i/YEARLY_INCOME m/MONTHLY_CONTRIBUTIONS r/RISK_APPETITE ip/INVESTMENT_PLAN c/CLIENT_TYPE [t/TAG]…​`

+* This command is case-sensitive for the parameter NAME.
+* After each execution of add command, the displayed contact list resets to the original contact list.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 <br>